derick23-bit/derick-devops/README.md

 tutorial on Youtube.

-## local developer
+## local development

 1. open index.html in your browser